What is Arts Psychotherapy?

 The process of psychotherapy addresses symptom reduction in a person’s life.
 In addition, it goes further and addresses the cause of longstanding patterns, supporting improved functioning.
 It can promote integration of trauma and the responses that emerge in clients’ emotional reactions, thoughts, and behaviours.

-What training do Psychotherapists have?
+What training are Psychotherapists required to have?

-A Psychotherapist will have completed a substantial, experiential professional training, in at least one psychotherapeutic modality which draws on an established theoretical base.
+A Psychotherapist will have completed a substantial, experiential professional training, in at least one psychotherapeutic modality (counselling) which draws on an established theoretical base.
 Psychotherapy trainees engage substantially in their own process of psychotherapy and close supervision throughout their learning.
 The training curriculum will have included extensive practical clinical skills and the integration of theories of psychotherapy, human development, human relations and human diversity.
 A sound familiarity with relevant current research in psychotherapy and rigorous ethical discernment are important components of training in the profession of psychotherapy.

 Psychotherapists continue supervision, professional development, personal psychotherapy work and involvement in a community of psychotherapists throughout their professional life.
 Psychotherapists abide by a Code of Ethics for professional practice.